10-3-pursuit/project-front-end-portfolio/readme.md

 1. When a form is submitted on your page, JavaScript should prevent the default behavior of that form and some other effect should take place.
 1. There should be at least one way to incorrectly submit the form.
 When the form is incorrectly submitted, an error message should be added to the DOM for the user.
 1. Based on a button click or form submission, an external API request must be made.
 Upon receiving a successful response, something visual on the page should change.
+1. One of your pages must be responsive, which includes, at least, one breakpoint.

+### Style Guide

+- In your event listeners you must use the `event.target` value to capture the data from the form.

+- You must use media queries to create responsive design.
+Please have at least 1 breakpoing i.e. 1 media query

+- You must give your variables meaningful, readable names

+- You should use `array methods` instead of using a `for` loop

+- always use `const` if at all possible, instead of `let`

+- all CSS should be located in an external file except for absolute necessity to use inline CSS

+- JavaScript files should be imported in the `<head>` element of your HTML file

+- `.querySelector` and `.querySelectorAll` must be used instead of `.getElementById` or `.getClassNames`

 ### Mastery rubric